ceford/cefjdemos-data-jdm-help-en/articles/menu-items/users-login-form.md

 ## Form Fields

-- **Menu Title:** The title that will display for this menu item.
-- **Alias**.
-The internal name of the item.
-Normally, you can leave this blank and Joomla will fill in a default value Title in lower case and with dashes instead of spaces.

 ### Options Tab

 ![Login form details tab](../../../en/images/menu-items/users-login-form-options-tab.png)

-- **Choose Login Redirect Type:** 'Internal URL' lets you manually enter any internal URL in the Redirect field.
-'Menu Item' lets you directly select an existing menu item.
-For a multilingual site, it is recommended to use 'Menu Item'.
+#### Login panel

+- **Choose Login Redirect Type** This may be a *Menu Item* or an *Internal URL*.
+  The following fields change depending on the setting of this parameter.
+For a multilingual site, *Menu Item* is recommended.
-- **Menu Item Login Redirect:** Select or create the page the user will be redirected to after a successful login.
-The default is to remain on the same page.
+  - **Menu Item Login Redirect** Select or create a menu item for the page to redirect to after a successful login.
+If no menu item is selected, users will be redirected to the their profile after login.
+  - **Login Redirect** Select an internal URL to redirect to after login.
-- **Login Description:** *(Show or Hide)* Show or hide the login description.
+- **Login Description** Show or hide the login description.
-- **Login Description Text:** Enter text to display on Login page.
+- **Login Description Text** Enter text to display on Login page.
-- **Login Image:** Select or upload an image to display on Login page.
+- **Login Image** Select or upload an image to display on Login page.
-- **Choose Logout Redirect Type:** 'Internal URL' lets you manually enter any internal URL in the Redirect field.
-'Menu Item' lets you directly select an existing menu item.
-For a multilingual site, it is recommended to use 'Menu Item'.
-- **Menu Item Logout Redirect:** Select or create the page the user will be redirected to after successfully ending their current session by logging out.
-The default is to remain on the same page.
-- **Logout Description:** Show or hide logout description.
-- **Logout Description Text:** Enter text to display on Logout page.
-- **Logout Image:** Select or upload an image to display on Logout page.
+- **Image Description (Alt Text)** Required for screen readers for accessibility purposes.
+- **No Description** A checkbox to select if the image is purely decorative and requires no explanation.

+#### Logout panel

+This panel uses the same fielding headings to control the logout process.

 ## Tips

-- The **Login and Logout URL** can be used to send a user to a specific page('article') created to provide some feedback to the user.
-For example, a page titled, 'You are now Logged In' with some general information.
+- The **Login and Logout URL** can be used to send a user to a specific page created to provide some feedback to the user.
+For example, a page entitled *You are now Logged In* with some general information.
 The use of a User Module to show links for Updating User Profile, Viewing User Profile and other User functions could be shown on this page enhancing a user's site experience.